splunk/addonfactory-ucc-generator/README.md

 }
 ```
 ### Providing a link to another configuration page dynamically
-If we want to provide link of configuration page to input page on can user a code snippet as below:
+Create a link for the configuration page with the following code snippet:
 ```
-// This will create link for configuration page, which can be put on page. var account_config_url = window.location.href.replace("inputs", "configuration");
+// This creates a link for the configuration page. var account_config_url = window.location.href.replace("inputs", "configuration");
-// This will put the add the
+// This adds the link using template
 $(`[data-name="account"]`).after(_.template(accountHelpText)({account_config_url:account_config_url}));

 // accountHelpText template